anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter06.md

 ## 6.9 VNF Test Cases

 ### Compliance test cases
- Currently, there VNFs can be packaged as HEAT templates or in a CSAR file using TOSCA and OVP has supported the VNF compliance test cases, all the OVP supported test case can be found in the following two link:
+ Currently, there VNFs can be packaged as HEAT templates or in a CSAR file using TOSCA and OVP has supported the VNF compliance test cases(compliance check based on TOSCA using ETSI SOL004 & SOL001；OpenStack HOT using ONAP VNFREQS；GSMA profile), all the OVP supported test case can be found in the following two link:

 |  Test Cases |   Link|
 | ------------ | ------------ |